-The GDPR requires all data controllers and processors to implement, according to the level of risk associated with their processing activities, all appropriate technical and organisational measures to ensure data is protected.
-These can include pseudonymisation, encryption, back-up data sets, etc. The GDPR requires controllers / processors to regularly test and assess the efficacy of these measures, and you can demonstrate compliance via codes of conduct and policies.
+The GDPR requires all data controllers and processors to implement, according to the level of risk associated with their processing activities, all appropriate technical and organizational measures to ensure data is protected.
+These can include pseudonymization, encryption, backup data sets, etc. The GDPR requires controllers / processors to regularly test and assess the efficacy of these measures, and you can demonstrate compliance via codes of conduct and policies.
 The GDPR also requires all controllers to maintain a register of all data breaches, comprising the details of the breach, its effects, and any action taken.
 This will demonstrate compliance in the event of an audit.

-What does the GDPR require of organisations?
+What does the GDPR require of organizations?

-The GDPR introduces a duty on all organisations to report data breaches to the relevant supervisory authority and, in certain cases, to the individuals affected.
+The GDPR introduces a duty on all organizations to report data breaches to the relevant supervisory authority and, in certain cases, to the individuals affected.

-When reporting a data breach, the organisation must outline:
+When reporting a data breach, the organization must outline the following:

-- the nature of the breach, including (where possible) the categories and number of individuals affected, as well as the categories and number of personal data records concerned; - the name and contact details of the organisation's Data Protection Officer (or other contact) where more information may be obtained; - the likely consequences of the breach; - the measures taken (or proposed to be taken) to address the issue, and any measures taken to mitigate adverse effects.
+- Nature of the breach, including (where possible) the categories and number of individuals affected, as well as the categories and number of personal data records concerned; - Name and contact details of the organization's Data Protection Officer (or other contact) where more information may be obtained; - Likely consequences of the breach; and - Measures taken (or proposed to be taken) to address the issue, and any measures taken to mitigate adverse effects.